NoahLE/Developer-Notes/content/javascript/vue/components.md

 ## Slots

-Slots are for passing things between html tags.
+Slots are for passing things between html tags, including HTML or components.

 ```html
 <alert-box>Some text for the alert</alert-box>